adolfodelarosades/Java/temarios/680-OpenAPI-Beginner_to_Guru/02-OpenAPI-Schema.md

 ##  HTTP Request Methods 06:11

-And this video, we're going to take a closer look at HDTV request methods, and again, if you are

-comfortable with this content, go ahead and skip over this video.
+And this video, we're going to take a closer look at HDTV request methods, and again, if you are comfortable with this content, go ahead and skip over this video.

-This is for some background, because these methods become very important to developing API calls on
+This is for some background, because these methods become very important to developing API calls on using HTP.

-using HTP.

 So a lot of things that were going to be talking about dovetail exactly into this.
 But again, if you are comfortable with this content, go and skip over it.

-Otherwise, I'm going to go for it and give you some additional information about how HTP is actually
+Otherwise, I'm going to go for it and give you some additional information about how HTTP is actually used.

-used.

 So request methods.

 We also call these verbs and these are used to indicate a desired action to be performed.

-So aGet is a request for a resource.
+So a Get is a request for a resource.

-So we're going to issue a command against the server for an HTML file or a JavaScript file, some type
+So we're going to issue a command against the server for an HTML file or a JavaScript file, some type of image.

-of image.

 It is used like when you go to visit a website, a command is being used to visit that website.